Waterlemon14/Shogimon/README.md

 The offline version of the game can be restarted at any point of the program by clicking `R`.
 For the online implementation, a clean restart is needed (i.e., both the clients and the server).

-Purescript implementation
+PureScript implementation
 ---

-To open the Purescript web-based client, open 2 instances of **purescript/web/index.html**.
+To open the Purescript web-based client, open 2 instances of `purescript/web/index.html`.

 The online version of the game can be restarted at after a game verdict has been made by clicking `R`.